FAM-HRI: Foundation-Model Assisted Multi-Modal Human-Robot Interaction Combining Gaze and Speech: Methodology

-The user-centric camera intrinsic matrix $\mathcal{K} \in \mathbb{R}^{3\times3}$ is obtained from ARIA glasses factory calibration data.
-The transformations ${}^{s}T^{}_{gc_{t_{i}}}$ and ${}^{s}T^{}_{gc_{t_{i+n}}}$ represent the pose of the glasses' camera at timestamps $t_i$ and $t_{i+n}$, respectively.
+The user-centric camera intrinsic matrix $\mathcal{K} \in \mathbb{R}^{3\times3}$ is obtained from the ARIA glasses factory calibration data.
+The transformations ${}^{s}T^{}_{gc_{t_{i}}}$ and ${}^{s}T^{}_{gc_{t_{i+n}}}$ represent the pose of the glasses' camera at timestamps $t_i$ and $t_{i+n}$, respectively. ${}^{gc}T_{gp_{t_{i+n}}}$ denotes the transformation matrix between pupil and camera frame at time $t_{i+n}$.
 These transformations are estimated using ORB-SLAM3 \cite{c33}, which integrates an IMU (800Hz) and a Monochrome Scene Camera (Resolution: 640$\times$480, 20 FPS) for monocular-inertial SLAM.
-The index $n$ is defined as $n \in (0, \ 1, ..., \left \lfloor \Delta t \times 20 -1 \right \rfloor),$ where 20 corresponds to the monochrome camera's frame rate.
+The index $n$ is defined as $n \in (0, \ 1, ..., \left \lfloor \Delta t / 20 -1 \right \rfloor),$ where 20 corresponds to the monochrome camera's frame rate.
 To reduce noise and computational redundancy, our system extracts a single gaze point per head pose, avoiding scene observation generation in human view for each frame within $\Delta t$.